Robbie Sims

 Robbie Sims (born November 5, 1959) is an American former professional boxer who competed from 1980 to 1996.
 He is the half-brother of former world middleweight champion Marvelous Marvin Hagler.

 Professional career

 He KOd an inexperienced Iran Barkley, outpointed Doug DeWitt and rose to prominence as a middleweight contender by a very polemical defeating Roberto Durán in 1986.

-Sims lost to Sumbu Kalambay in a shot for the WBA title in 1988 and it was all downhill from there.
-All his losses were on points except a KO7 vs Nigel Benn.
+Sims lost to Sumbu Kalambay in a shot for the WBA title in 1988.
+All his losses were on points except a knockout in the 7th round against Nigel Benn.

 Sims was trained by famous Brockton based trainers Pat and Goody Petronelli.
 He had a career record of 38-10-2 with 26 knockouts.